gemrb/gemrb.github.io/Dev-docs.md

 Besides those tools, check our ["Cheats"](Cheats.md) page for a handful of useful hotkeys and instructions for using our inbuilt python console.

+Open issues with gists or draft pull requests if you want a structured discussion of your changes before they are ready for uptake.
+Otherwise just submit the PR.

 ### Save game compatibility